 British Citizenship for Child Born Abroad

-If you wish to get British citizenship for your child born abroad, our team of immigration lawyers can help you.
+If you wish to obtain British citizenship for your child born abroad, our team of immigration lawyers can help you.

 British citizenship is normally passed down by one generation to children born outside of the UK, however this depends on where the child was born and their parents circumstances at their time of birth.

-If British citizens living outside the UK have children out-of-country, the children will not always automatically receive British Citizenship by descent.
+When British citizens living outside the UK have children overseas, it is not always automatic the offspring will be given British Citizenship by descent.

 A child must be registered as a British citizen before they can apply for a British passport.
-They must also be registered before they can enter the country.
 Registering as a British Citizen for a child born abroad can be done at any time before the child turns 18.

 Usually, automatic citizenship is passed down by one generation to children born outside the UK.
 Generally, children who are born outside the UK will acquire British citizenship by descent if they have at least one parent who has British citizen other than by descent.